kksvt/obrandomizer/esp/Readme.txt

 * added a GUI application to facilitate config creation
 * added oExcludeUnplayableItems - if it's set to 1, then armors marked as unplayable won't take part in the randomization
 * added a fixed seed option (oSeed).
 Leave it empty to have a random seed every launch
-* added oRandomizeStats - if it's set to 1, it will randomize basic attributes (strength, dexterity...) and skills (blade, blunt...)
+* added oRandomizeStats - if it's set to 1, it will randomize non-essential actors' basic attributes (strength, dexterity...) and skills (blade, blunt...); 2 will aslo randomize essential actors
 * oRandContainers now has three options (0 - disabled, 1 - randomize every item into an item of the same time, 2 - randomize every item without restrictions) and is separate from actors' oRandInventory
 * fixed a minor bug in the oRandInventory 2 when randomizing bows and staves
 * oRandomizeAttrib and oRandomizeAttribEssential are now merged into one setting (oRandomizeAttrib; 0 - disabled, 1 - only non-essential, 2 - all)